Tinnitus Treatments

 Reduce the attention you pay to tinnitus and the stress it causes.

 Our tinnitus therapy is a form of cognitive behavioural therapy with our audiologists who specialises in tinnitus.
-We provide a detailed & holistic assessment of your tinnitus.
+We provide a detailed evaluation & holistic assessment of your tinnitus.
 We will work with you to reduce the impact of tinnitus on your day-to-day life, guiding you towards

 managing this often persistent condition.

-Learn more about Tinnitus Therapy
+Learn more

 Hearing Aids